 - Male only: houses only male students in each single bedroom

 - Female only: houses female students in each single bedroom

-- Coed: houses both male/female in the same apartment — residents have their own bedroom and share the common spaces such as the living room, kitchen and bathroom
+- All gender: houses male/female and other genders or gender identities in the same apartment — residents have their own bedroom and share the common spaces such as the living room, kitchen and bathroom

 Leadership House Separate application and interview required to reside in the Leadership House

-- The SUNY Cortland Room and Board License and the SUNY Cortland West Campus Apartment License are the documents that you will agree to abide by when you go online to fill out the new student Housing Preference Form.
+- The SUNY Cortland Room and Board License is the document that you will agree to abide by when fill out the new student Housing Preference Form.